isaacnmm/pestpolicy-hugo2XX/content/posts/best-air-compressors-for-spray-painting/index.md

 - Its run time is short

 ### [7.
 Makita (MAC2400) Air Compressor](https://www.amazon.com/dp/B0001Q2VPK/?tag=p-policy-20)
-Unlike other compressors, Makita has proved its outstanding qualities that will outsmart others.� It comes with a bigger pump that quickens the recovery process when the tank has lost pressure.
+Unlike other compressors, Makita has proved its outstanding qualities that will outsmart others.
+It comes with a bigger pump that quickens the recovery process when the tank has lost pressure.

 Additionally, it 2 universal couplers that provide an allocation for 2 air tools that are very helpful when it comes to improving the runtime of the compressor.
 Furthermore, that compressor is designed with the capacity to hold max.
 The pressure of 1540 PSI and with a 90 PSI produce 4.2 CFM.
-Being an oil-based compressor is much quieter than regular oil-free compressors.� This is because of the low running cost of the RPM as compared to air compressors.
+Being an oil-based compressor is much quieter than regular oil-free compressors.
+This is because of the low running cost of the RPM as compared to air compressors.
 The oil cooling system also plays a vital role in protecting the iron from wear and tears and therefore a prolonged service life of the compressor.
 You can also remove the iron cast for better maintenance of the compressor and also check through the oil sight glass for improved efficiency.
 Pros: